-With the application of machine learning algorithms to enterprise document classification, the final step in removing the friction and bottlenecks around manual document processing could be within reach for even modestly sized businesses.
+With the application of machine learning algorithms to enterprise document tagging and classification, the final step in removing the friction and bottlenecks around manual document processing could be within reach for even modestly sized businesses.

 To find out more about how AI is transforming document pipelines, tune in for the BizData AI For Documents Webinar hosted by one of our Directors - Maurice Bernardo: